 Infection controls – resources

-- Resources will be swapped over and cleaned in between use as much as possible and thoroughly cleaned at the end of each
+- Resources will be cleaned in between each session and at the end of

 - Outdoor resources such as the slide, mud kitchen, bikes etc. will be wiped down after each the toilets will be frequently cleaned throughout the day, between sessions, and at the beginning and end of each day.

 Infection controls – cleaning